awiederkehr/awiederkehr/README.md

 ⛰️ I’m either outside running, hiking or 🐕 walking or ...
 ... being a senior viz journo at FiveThirtyEight 🦊

--> 📫 Got an opportunity? wiederkehr.ac@gmail.com or @wiederkehra
+Always on the lookout for interesting opportunities 👀 Got one? 📫 wiederkehr.ac@gmail.com or 🐦 @wiederkehra